Which of the following is the correct molecular equation for the ... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correct molecular equation for the reaction between calcium bromide (CaBr2) and silver nitrate (AgNO3) in aqueous solution?
+Which of the following is the correct molecular equation for the reaction between sodium chloride and sodium carbonate in aqueous solution?

 A